griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ## Exercise: Create a custom bar graph with BCR and TCR information

-So now we have this data, but how do we use it.
-How could we use the information our seurat object already holds to analysis our BCR/TCR information further?
+So now we have this data, but how do we use it?
+How could we use the information our Seurat object already holds to analysis our BCR/TCR information further?

-Say we want to create a bar plot which shows the number of clones by each cell type.
+Say we want to create a bar plot that shows the number of clones by each cell type.
 So we want the x-axis to be the number of clones and the y-axis to be counts of BCR or TCRs.

-Lets start by deciding what information we need to make this graph.
+Let's start by deciding what information we need to make this graph.
 ```R
 colnames(rep135@meta.data)
 ```

-Create a dataframe which contains just that information, mainly for ease.
-Here we are goign to grab the cell type labels and the amino acid sequences for the CDR3s.
+Create a dataframe that contains just that information, mainly for ease.
+Here we are going to grab the cell type labels and the amino acid sequences for the CDR3s.

 ```R
 rep135_TCR_clones <- rep135@meta.data[, c("CTaa_TCR", "immgen_singler_main")]